graphql-rust/juniper/docs/book/content/types/interfaces.md

 # fn main() {}
 ```

-The `instance_resolvers` declaration lists all the implementors of the given
+The `instance_resolvers` declaration lists all the implementers of the given
 interface and how to resolve them.

 As you can see, you lose a bit of the point with using traits: you need to list